18F/myusa-ux/research/usability/sprint33_small-business-script.md

 ### Get consent

-So, we are having this conversation so that other people can learn from it.
+We're having this conversation so that other people can learn from it, and so that we make a product that is really taking in consideration what potential users need.
 I want to be sure that I understand and respect your wishes for how I should treat what you tell me.

-1) I'd like to take notes.
-Is that okay with you?
+1) I'd like to take notes (and share with my immediate team)
 2)
+Is that ok with you?

 _Does the participant have any questions about the consent?_